-This article will dive deeper into product-led growth marketing and how to apply it to your product.
+What is product-led marketing and how to apply it to your SaaS

 TL;DR

-• Product-led marketing puts the complete emphasis of your marketing strategy on your product, bringing new sign-ups by letting users experience the product benefits firsthand
+• Product-led marketing puts your product at the center of your marketing strategy, bringing new sign-ups by letting users experience the product benefits firsthand

 • PLG marketing requires a collaborative effort from your product, sales, and marketing teams

-• Creating educational content and in-product resources are essential tactics to help users discover your product organically
+• Essential tactics include offering free trials or freemium models, creating educational content, and utilizing in-product resources to help users discover and engage with your product organically.

-Even if they don't become paying customers, it creates product-qualified leads that make it easier for sales teams to target and convert.
+Even if they don't become paying customers, product-led marketing creates product-qualified leads (PLQs), making it easier for your sales team to target and convert people.

 It’s a direct, user-centric, and ROI-driven marketing strategy for SaaS companies to deliver real value without empty promises that are notorious with ads.